 In the past, only coking coal was cleaned to meet international quality standards.
 However, the expansion of existing coal preparation plants and the commissioning of new facilities in recent years, has led to an improvement in the quality of Polish steam coal.

-Poland’s hard coal production amounted to 70.4 million tonnes (Source: ARP Polish Industry Development Agency) and coal exports from Poland totalled 8.9 million tonnes in 2016, which is 1.8 million tonnes less than the previous year.
+In 2017 Poland’s hard coal production amounted close to 66 million tonnes (Source: ARP Polish Industry Development Agency) and coal exports from Poland totalled 5 million tonnes in 2017.

 Poland is the fourth largest producer of lignite worldwide and the second in the EU.
 Lignite is used predominantly by the power generation sector and is mined by open-cast methods.
 Two of these operations are located in central Poland and a third in the south-western region of the country.
 Lignite-fired power stations generate approximately 53 -55 terawatt-hours of electricity annually, being one third of the total gross power generated in Poland.